 How to journal for professional development

 There is no single established method for journaling (and no right or wrong way to go about it).
-Whether you decide to follow a popular method such bullet journaling (launched in 2013 by US art director Ryder Carroll as “a mindfulness practice disguised as a productivity system”) or to design a journaling system of your of your own, it will take trial and error to get the methodology right
+Whether you decide to follow a popular method such as bullet journaling (launched in 2013 by US art director Ryder Carroll as “a mindfulness practice disguised as a productivity system”) or to design a journaling system of your own, it will take trial and error to get the methodology right.

 Received wisdom suggests making notes as soon as possible after the events you are recording (preferably the same day), for example asking yourself: